TheHerjei/termux-send-location/README.md

 From terminal run `chmod +x send-location` to give termux the permission to run the script.

+## Before first use
+Is needed to enter the correct telephone numbers to send sms.
+Other than that you can choose to generate the position link in GoogleMaps or OpenStreetMap style.
+Make sure to comment or uncomment all needed lines.
+The scripts itself is provided with comments.

 ## Optional
-If you plan to use frequently this features I highly recommend to use it in combination with [Termux:Widget](https://f-droid.org/packages/com.termux.widget/).
+I highly recommend to use it in combination with [Termux:Widget](https://f-droid.org/packages/com.termux.widget/).
 This app will allow to one-tap-launch of the script, this will make the script usefull in real situations.

 Next to installing Termux:Widget app you only need to `mv` the script inside .shortcut folder in the Termux home folder.
 The result should be like that: